Should you have any queries on the information below, please do not hesitate to contact us on +44 (0)207 024 6000 or email us.

 "Sustainability Risks" are defined by Russell Investments as financially-material risks related to environmental, social or governance issues that are relevant to our investment practice.

-1 Russell Investments Sustainability Risks Policy does not apply to: (i) transition management, interim management, FX, Currency Overlay and certain Enhanced Portfolio Implementation (EPI) services; (ii) outsourced security trading services; (iii) passive and certain systematic strategies; (iv) unlisted securities; and (v) cash equitisation, cash management, currency hedging, derivative overlays and certain direct investing strategies.
+1 Russell Investments Sustainability Risks Policy does not apply to: (i) transition management, interim management, FX, Currency Overlay and certain EPI Services; (ii) outsourced security trading services; (iii) passive and certain systematic strategies; (iv) unlisted securities; and (v) cash equitisation, cash management, currency hedging, derivative overlays and certain direct investing strategies.